kim3-sudo/screamingroomba/docs/guide/assembly.rst

 12. At the rear of the board, disconnect the four connectors.
 They are all keyed differently.
 13. There are five screws that hold the main motherboard in.
 Remove each of these.
 14. Pull the motherboard up and out of the Roomba.
 It won't come all the way out, but this is okay.
 Don't force the motherboard al the way out, since there are cables.
 However, the cables should be long enough that you can get the motherboard well enough out to work on it.
 15. Disconnect all of the five connectors holding the motherboard in.
-Our main focus will be on connector 2.
+Our main focus will be on connector 2 (J12), highlighted in the image below, so you might want to mark this connector by drawing an arrow or circle on the motherboard PCB.

 Step 3.
 Separating the Bumper Sensor Array
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^